-Frankie’s Friends is one of the few foundations in the US that funds specialty care for pets who have a good prognosis for return to a good quality of life for a reasonable period of time.
+Frankie’s Friends is one of the few foundations in the US that funds specialty and emergency care for pets who have a good prognosis for return to a good quality of life for a reasonable period of time.

-There are no guarantees in medicine, but by offering assistance for specialty procedures, thousands of pets – pets whose families were considering euthanasia due to financial constraints – have been given the chance to survive.
+There are no guarantees in medicine, but by offering assistance for specialty and emergency procedures, thousands of pets – pets whose families were considering euthanasia due to financial constraints – have been given the chance to survive.
 They have been treated with advanced equipment and advanced protocols by veterinarians with advanced training and specialty board certification.
 And they have lived to go home, feeling well, to spend more weeks, months and years with their loving families.

-What is specialty care for pets?
+What is specialty and emergency care for pets?

 Like hospitals for people, there are specialty hospitals for pets that offer cutting-edge medical and surgical treatment.
 At Frankie’s Friends, we work with some of the most advanced veterinary specialty hospitals in the US to obtain the best care for our recipients.